-These Loniceras are tough and reliable and contribute substantially to a long, colorful garden year everywhere they reside.
+These enthusiastic, long flowering Loniceras are tough and reliable, contributing substantially through the garden year wherever they reside.

-- There are invasive Loniceras, so do be particular as to variety.…
+There are other Loniceras that are Invasive , so do be particular as to varieties you choose.…

-An airy place and good drainage are necessary as there can be mildew type problems with the leaves, and these are more common if the place retains moisture.
+An airy location and good drainage are necessary since there can be mildew type problems with the leaves, more probably if the place retains moisture.

 - .Both of these Loniceras are easy to please ecologically and malleable in their shape, but they need strong structures to tie them against as they grow along.
 If left to themselves to figure out where to go, they are bound to get floppy and messy.
 In fact, if you have a tumbledown wall or other disreputable something you want to cover, let these Loniceras cascade.
 They will clamber all over the place and take care of the coverage problem floriferously.

 - If thoroughly supported in their climbs, these Loniceras will happily cover a 6 x 8’ section of fence, or elongate to even double that if encouraged to do so.
-Scarlet and Graham will also flower well even if kept small or spare by pruning, if such are your landscape needs, but the new shoots will still need structure and guidance.
-Usually these vines prefer to twine counter clockwise, so respect their wishes if you want enthusiasm.
+If such are your landscape needs, Scarlet and Graham will also flower well even if kept small or spare by pruning, but the new shoots will still need structure and guidance.
+If your vine wants to twine counter clockwise, respect its wishes if you want maximum enthusiasm.

 - Later I cut back these Loniceras, often quite drastically, to a base shape that is gracefully pleasing even in winter.
-I always leave a few long stems that have already accomplished the job of getting where I want them.
 These old wood stems will send out new shoots from just about everywhere along their length, and then flower on all the new stems.
+I always leave a few long old stems that have already accomplished the job of getting where I want them.

-You need to anticipate allowing many feet of growth of in all directions each new year, so keeping a trimmed winter shape can also help to keep your summer Lonicera within your chosen bounds...
+You need to anticipate allowing many feet of growth in all directions each new year, so keeping a trimmed winter shape can also help to keep your summer Lonicera within chosen bounds...

 “All colors are beautiful or ugly